Exploration-Lab/Label-Studio-Annotator-Control/index.md

 ### 4. Our Solution
 We have made many apt changes to the code-base for the label-studio to be used by annotators (people who want to volunteer to label different sorts of data for a particular project) from all around the world.
-The annotators can get in any of the Projects available in the [software’s] dashboard.
+The annotators can get in any of the Projects available in the Label-Studio-Annotator-Control's dashboard.
 From there itself they can annotate any dataset they prefer to, but cannot make any changes to the originality of the project (dataset/training set).

 To make this into action we have to use 2 portals.
 One is the admin portal which has all the functionality of Label-Studio & the other for public use(for the annotators.)
 Both are connected to the same database.